How to Complete the Canje Process in Mexico

 • Paper FMMs are still being used at the majority of land border crossings.
 There is a slightly different process if you are entering by foot at the CBX bridge in Tijuana.

 Tip: Please note, if you are unable to download your FMMd or were not issued a paper FMM for whatever reason, at a minimum, ensure that the INM agent has stamped your visa sticker and marked it with canje and 30 days.
-Additionally, it would be advisable to consult an immigration attorney or facilitator in your area to verify whether the latter would be sufficient for your local INM office, in absence of an FMM.
+Additionally, it would be advisable to contact INM’s help desk at [email protected] (if an airport was your point of entry) or [email protected] (if a land border crossing was your port of entry) for further guidance since the FMM is a listed requirement.

 • Completed application form: Complete the Formato Para Solicitar Trámite Migratorio de Estancia form (image below) and this can be completed online at INM’s website.
 This general application form is used for the majority of immigration processes/procedures with INM.

-• Completed basic format form: Complete the formato basico form and this can be completed online at INM’s website.
-This is a general form requesting personal details about yourself.
+• Completed basic format form: Complete the formato basico form and this can be downloaded online from INM’s website.
+This is a general form requesting personal details about yourself, which is used for statistical purposes.

 • Valid passport: You will need your passport with the visa sticker (issued at the consulate) as part of the application process.